 About Richard Hammond

-I'm a writer and filmmaker who founded Green Traveller initially as a blog/forum in 2006 and then, in 2009, as a result of the growing interest in the subject, I turned it into a fully fledged website to provide information for UK travellers on how to have a low carbon holiday and contribute to biodiversity conservation.
+I'm a writer and videographer who founded Green Traveller initially as a blog/forum in 2006 and then, in 2009, as a result of the growing interest in the subject, I turned it into a fully fledged website to provide information for UK travellers on how to have a low carbon holiday and contribute to biodiversity conservation.

-I have also written about sustainable tourism for a range of publications, including BBC Wildlife, BBC Countryfile, Marie Claire, National Geographic, National Geographic Traveller, Resurgence, The Idler, The Times, Sunday Times Travel Magazine, and Wanderlust, and I wrote a regular column about sustainable travel for Geographical - the magazine of the Royal Geographical Society.
+I have been Editor of Green Hotelier, editor of Sawdays Green Places to Stay, co-author (with Jeremy Smith) of Clean Breaks (Rough Guides), Travel Editor of National Geographic GREEN, and consultant to The Guardian's Green Travel Guide, and have written about sustainable tourism for a range of publications, including BBC Wildlife, BBC Countryfile, Marie Claire, National Geographic, National Geographic Traveller, Resurgence, The Big Issue, The Idler, The Financial Times, The Telegraph, The Times, Sunday Times Travel Magazine, and Wanderlust, and I wrote a regular column about sustainable travel for Geographical - the magazine of the Royal Geographical Society.
 I was the consultant for the Travel Channel’s series How to Holiday Greener and have been interviewed on the radio about sustainable travel, including on BBC Radio's Excess Baggage as well as on many regional stations.

 published on 5th May 2022